55 Terrific 3rd Grade Science Projects Anyone Can Do

 This is one of those science experiments that kind of looks like magic, but it’s really all about the laws of motion.
 It might take a little practice to get the index card flick just right, but the results are always cool!

-Steel wool in vinegar in a beaker, with a thermometer (Third Grade Science)
+Steel wool in vinegar in a beaker, with a thermometer in this example of 3rd grade science projects

 123 Homeschool 4 Me